 We can't go on like this

-The year 2009 drew us much closer to the heart of our nation's looming Medicare crisis.
-President Obama alluded to this fact when he spoke to a Joint Session of Congress, "To preserve our long-term fiscal health, we must also address the growing costs in Medicare..."
-The president was looking at a wealth of data illustrating both a deepening of the challenges facing Medicare and a hastening of what some have called our "day of reckoning".
-President Obama responded by moving Medicare's "day of reckoning" seven years into the future with the passage of The Affordable Care Act; the act imposes higher payroll taxes on high wage earners, reduces payments to Medicare Advantage plans, and reduces the growth in payment rates for many health service providers, excluding physicians and drug companies, but long-term imbalances remain between program benefits and Medicare's tax base, and these imbalances must be fixed if we wish to preserve Medicare for today's working men and women.
+Medicare and Social Security accounted for 38% of all federal spending in 2012.
+The Affordable Care Act has succeeded in delaying Medicare's "day of reckoning" by several years until 2026.
+The act accomplishes this by imposing higher payroll taxes on high wage earners, reducing payments to Medicare Advantage plans, and reducing the growth in payment rates for many health service providers, excluding physicians and drug companies.
+However, long-term imbalances remain between program benefits and Medicare's tax base, and these imbalances must be fixed if we wish to preserve Medicare for today's working men and women.

 The situation for physician spending by Medicare is no better.
 Physician payments are made by the Supplementary Medical Insurance (SMI) Trust Fund.
 This fund is financed by general federal revenue and enrollee premiums.
 Therefore, while there is no fear of trust fund exhaustion, the SMI continues to require an ever larger share of the federal budget.
-In 2010, the federal government paid $220 billion into the fund, and this amount is expected to balloon to $365 billion by 2019.
-The kicker here is that this figure assumes that the federal government will find the will to cut physician payments by nearly 30% in 2010 as required by the sustainable growth rate formula of federal law.
+In 2010, the federal government paid $220 billion into the fund, and this amount is expected to balloon indefinitely into the future.
+The kicker here is that these projections assumes that the federal government will find the will to cut physician payments by nearly 30% in 2010 as required by the sustainable growth rate formula of federal law.
 (The AAOS and most other physician advocacy groups oppose this cut, and it has been postponed for many years, but if it is not made, the problem will only become that much worse.)
 Even assuming this scheduled sustainable growth rate cut is made, the expected annual increases in physician spending are, of course, well in excess of likely GDP growth or federal tax revenue growth, and as a consequence, Part B Medicare financing will consume an ever larger portion of the federal budget.
-Looked at another way, even assuming the large and bitterly unpopular (with many physicians) sustainable growth rate cuts are made, Medicare's payments to doctors are expected to grow from 1.9% of GDP in 2009 to 3.5% in 2040.
+Looked at another way, even assuming the large and bitterly unpopular (with many physicians) sustainable growth rate cuts are made, Medicare's payments to doctors are expected to grow from 2% of GDP in 2012 to 3.3% in 2035.

 The issue for us then becomes our response to the economic crisis facing Medicare and our health care system.
 Some physicians advocate and societies recommend that we flex our muscles--refuse to treat Medicare patients--unless the government finds a way to keep paying us as at least as richly as it currently is.
 While we strongly doubt that most practicing orthopedists could afford to engage in such a job action, our society's response to such an idea is that it is both irresponsible and unreasonable.
 As this and other posts on our website clearly demonstrate, current payment practices cannot continue.
 Over time, not only will they bankrupt our country, they will drain money from every other government service.
 We cannot expect to receive an ever greater share of America's GDP for our work.
 As in any zero-sum situation, as we take more and more, less is left for everyone else.
 Furthermore, as is amply demonstrated on the post, An Historical Perspective, we, as orthopedists, continue to enjoy incomes far above the historical average for our profession.
 If inspirational historical figures in orthopedists could enjoy their profession for lower average salaries, so can we.
 While we take no comfort or joy in our outlook for health care financing, a cold look at current medical finances at both the state and federal levels convinces us that change is coming.
 We wish to advocate strongly that our primary duty during this period of tumult is to protect our patients; we must continue to put their needs first in any decisions regarding our professional lives.
 Our patients must continue to enjoy access to quality health care, and, therefore, we, as surgeons, must continue to provide that health care.
 We oppose any organized effort to use limited physician access as a lever or tool to extract greater income from the government.
 We support health care strategies, including those that limit provider income, that maintain access to quality health care for as many people as possible while the states and federal government work to resolve our looming and difficult health care crisis.